 Woman Empowerment Programs

-ELI partners with women’s offices in the city of Liberia, where the municipality advocates for women’s and children’s rights and provide services such as training, support and advice.
+ELI partners with women’s offices around Costa Rica, where the municipality advocates for women’s and children’s rights and provide services such as training, support and advice.
 These organizations focus on education, self-esteem, and other initiatives which give women the proper tools to improve themselves and their family's economic and social conditions.
 Programs center on issues such as domestic violence, women's rights, women's health, and economics/ entrepreneurial projects.
 Participants may help with different projects which strive to improve the living conditions of women including: training workshops on handicrafts, clothing, cooking, ceramics etc.; business training; presentations and forum discussions on home violence, leadership, women’s rights and health consultations.
+Questions?
+Click here

 *A minimum commitment of two weeks is required and participants for this placement must be able to speak Spanish at an intermediate to advance level.